Robert Schumann: Liederkreis op. 39

 High above,

-birds
+the birds

-the air,
+cross the air,

 while the moon